Cryotherapy for prostate cancer

 Cryotherapy uses extreme cold to destroy cancer cells.
 During cryotherapy treatment, the doctors freeze the cancer cells to kill them.

-Your doctor passes a special gas down thin needles that are inserted into your prostate.
-The gas then freezes the cancer cells.
+Your doctor inserts thin needles into your prostate.
+A machine then sends gas through the needles.
+This freezes the prostate cancer cells.

 Who can have cryotherapy?